Jordansix/Password/README.md

 Wrote down console log to see if my clickes are being implemented.

-Made the prompts to true or false.
+Made the prompts so the user can be presented to them.